Get started now.

 The complete list of Red Seal trades includes other fun vocations such as chef, baker, auto body repairer, and refrigeration and air conditioning mechanic.

-Before getting a Red Seal endorsement, you first need to earn a Certificate of Qualification (or equivalent) from your province or territory.
+Before getting a Red Seal endorsement, you must earn a Certificate of Qualification (or its equivalent) from your province or territory.
 And, unless you already have a lot of experience in your chosen trade, this is usually only achieved by completing a registered apprenticeship.

 So, with some exceptions, the whole process generally works like the following for anyone new to the trades: